Garden Museum Phase 2

 The redevelopment of the Garden Museum

-In 2013 we won an OJEU tendered competition to design the second phase, now on site; this is a large extension to the Garden Museum.
+In 2013 we won an OJEU tendered competition to design the second phase of the Garden Museum.

 While Phase I, built in 2008, addressed pressing needs of dedicated spaces within the existing building, Phase II brings the opportunity for the museum to create a public face.
 Being housed in a church building, and adjacent to Lambeth Palace, the museum is often mistaken for part of the palace.
-Our new building will provide a much-needed urban presence; we are extending the museum as a cluster of copper clad pavilions that form a cloister garden.
+Our new building provides a much-needed urban presence; we have extended the museum as a cluster of copper clad pavilions that form a cloister garden.